emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

 Note: MongoDB is not required to be used, you may use Strapi's embedded default data store as well.

+## Customization

+This implementation has a custom image upload service that allows a quality setting to be configured.

 ## My impressions of Strapi

 - It's a decent CMS, but has numerous issues